 In conclusion, the onus of saving the environment is on the government and the individuals residing on earth.
-The governments have to come up with cutting edge solutions to make their respective countries more livable, but the cooperation and active involvement of people is as much required to reach the desired state.
+The governments have to come up with effective solutions to make their respective countries more livable, but the cooperation and active involvement of people is as much required to reach the desired state.

 Many companies sponsor sports as a way of advertising themselves.
 Some people think that it is good thing, while others think that it has disadvantages.
 Discuss both views and give your own opinion.